stenver/wilcoxon-test/README.md

 >make install
 ```

-After installing, you can run tests of the project with the command(Note, these are not completely ready yet):
+After installing, you can run tests of the project with the command:
 ```
 >make test
 >./runDemTests